Elizabeth Cadbury

-Dame Elizabeth Mary Cadbury DBE (née Taylor; 24 June 1858 – 4 December 1951) was a British activist and philanthropist.
+Dame Elizabeth Mary Cadbury DBE (née Taylor; 24 June 1858 – 4 December 1951) was a British activist, politician and philanthropist.
 Her husband was George Cadbury, the chocolate manufacturer.

 Early life

-Born in Peckham Rye, Southwark, London, Middlesex, she was one of ten children of the Quaker company director and stockbroker John Taylor (d.
+Born in Peckham Rye, Southwark, Surrey, she was one of ten children of the Quaker company director and stockbroker John Taylor (d.
 1894) and his wife, Mary Jane Cash (d.
 1887).
 She grew up in an affluent family background.
 Her parents were active temperance crusaders, and enthusiasts for the adult education provided by mechanics' institutes.
+She was raised as a Quaker, visited workhouses with her mother and volunteered at children’s hospitals in her youth.

 She and her sister Margaret were educated privately in Germany, and Elizabeth then attended North London Collegiate School from 1874 to 1876.
 In 1876 she passed the senior Cambridge University examination in ten subjects, but did not enter higher education.
+She did attend public lectures held at the London Institution.

 On leaving school she carried out social work in the London docks and Paris, as well as teaching at the Sunday school of her Quaker meeting, taking a class of 40 boys in a poor district of south London.
 Following this in 1884, she started a boys’ club, as well as working with women in the slums of London.
 These activities were highly unusual for a lady of her age, marital status and social class.

 Family life

+On a visit to her aunt and uncle in Birmingham, she met George Cadbury, co-founder of the Bournville chocolate factory.
+She and George were both Quakers who shared an interest in the temperance movement and adult education.
+They became friends and colleagues for over ten years due to these mutual interests.

-In Peckham Rye, Southwark, London, Middlesex, on 19 June 1888, Elizabeth married George Cadbury, then a widower with five children.
+George's first wife Mary Tylor died in 1887 and he became a widower with five children.
+In Peckham Rye, on 19 June 1888, Elizabeth married George and became his second wife.
+She moved to Birmingham.
 They had six children together: Laurence John, George Norman, Elsie Dorothea, Egbert, Marion Janet, and Ursula.
-She and George shared an interest in the temperance movement and in adult education and they became friends and colleagues for over ten years due to these mutual interests.